All Episodes

 We took the shoes off for the shoe bomber after the first failed bomb plot.

-He he didn't succeed either.
+He didn't succeed either.

-Uh he didn't succeed either, but now we all take our shoes off and do the little shoeless shuffle through the line.
+He didn't succeed either, but now we all take our shoes off and do the little shoeless shuffle through the line.

-And uh the snow globes got banned.
+And the snow globes got banned.

-And uh for a while, I think this was at European airports, they were saying you couldn't have gel-filled bras.
+And for a while, I think this was at European airports, they were saying you couldn't have gel-filled bras.

-I don't really know what a gel-filled bra is.
+I don't really know what a gel-filled bra is, but gel-filled bras were prohibited.

-Uh that is serious profiling.
+That is serious profiling.

-People say, oh, we're not doing profiling, but they were profiling chicks with great profiles uh and then making them take off the gel-filled bras.
+People say, oh, we're not doing profiling, but they were profiling chicks with great profiles and then making them take off the gel-filled bras.

-Uh he he he uh and it's only because uh the trigger he's got so uh excited at the thought of meeting his 72 virgins that all the uh all the all the bits in his underwear have become detached from each other, so the bomb doesn't actually go off.
+And it's only because the trigger, he's got so excited at the thought of meeting his 72 virgins that all the bits in his underwear have become detached from each other.

 The system worked.

-So the system has worked so well, you know what they're gonna do now?
+So the system has worked so well.

 You will not be able to have anything on your lap for the final hour of the flight.